 While X-rays use radiation, none of it remains in your body when the test is done.
 Doctors argue that the benefits of the test outweigh any risk from exposure to the minimal amount of radiation produced.

-However, while the level of exposure is considered safe for adults, it is not safe for developing fetuses.
-If you are pregnant or believe you are pregnant, tell your doctor, as the X-ray may be unsafe for your unborn child.
+However, while the level of exposure is considered safe for adults, it’s not safe for developing fetuses.
+If you’re pregnant or trying to get pregnant, talk to your doctor.

-The images from an X-ray are usually developed on large sheets of film.
-When presented against a lit background, your doctor can see an array of problems, from tumors to fractures in the skull.
+A radiologist and your doctor will go over the images, which are usually developed on large sheets of film.
 As the radiation passes through your body onto the film, denser materials, such as bone and muscle, appear white.
 Tumors and other growths may also appear white.
+When presented against a lit background, your doctor and radiologist will be able to determine any problems.

-Depending on what the X-rays show, your doctor may order other imaging scans, such as an MRI or computed tomography (CT) scan.
+Depending on what the X-rays show, your doctor may order other follow-up imaging scans, such as an MRI or CT scan.